-Weight plays an important factor in the effectiveness of a running shoe, thought it might not seem immediately apparent.
+Weight can play a pretty big factor in the usage of a trainer, though it might not seem immediately apparent.
 Lighter shoes

 Comfort is definitely a big part of purchasing shoes.
 No one wants to be stuck with a pair of uncomfortable shoes, especially when considering the prices of running shoes today.
 The Asics Gel Hyper Tri 2 is a fairly comfortable shoe by most metrics.
-The very lightweight and flexible design of the shoe overall are a big part of this, as being lightweight and flexible gives the shoe a more natural feel.
+The very lightweight and flexible design of the shoe overall is a big part of this, as being lightweight and flexible gives the shoe a more natural feel.
 The heel gel cushioning which is an Asics standard also contributes to the overall comfort of the shoe, minimizing harsh shocks and impacts.
-Finally the breathablity of the shoe definitely makes it a more comfortable fit than some other shoes which might feel more cramped.
-Overall, the Hyper Tri 2 is a fairly comfortable shoe, particularly for racing in triathlons
+Finally, the breathability of the shoe definitely makes it a more comfortable fit than some other shoes which might feel more cramped.
+Overall, the Hyper Tri 2 is a fairly nice feeling shoe, especially for racing in triathlons

 The styling of Asics shoes tends to be on the brighter end, offering vibrant color combinations, and that is true in this case as well.
 The Hyper Tri 2 comes in colors like Black/Hot Orange/Flash Yellow, and Dark Navy/Silver/Green Gecko.
-For those seeking more discreet colors, the styling of the shoes might be a bit of a let down however.
+However, for those seeking more discreet colors, the styling of the shoes might be a bit of a let down.
 It would probably be a bit challenging to use these Hyper Tri 2s as an everyday shoe as well, especially when compared to more common everyday choices like Adidas

 or Nike.
 That said, the shoe is quite sleek and stylish looking, and is overall a good looking racing shoe.